 The proposed development, if conscientiously integrated with conservation objectives, can be a vehicle that drives meaningful biodiversity benefits.
 Agriculture in the semi-arid karoo drylands is characterized by a complex formula that determines production and profitability.
 The formula includes farm size, stocking density and the supplementation of natural grazing with feedstuffs24 (amongst others), with profitability contingent on input costs.
 Supplementary feedstuffs inputs can be purchased or grown, with karoo drainage lines preferred by farmers for the production of short-rotation fodder crops (e.g., lucerne).
 Market fluctuations influence the management of these areas to maximize profitability.
-The proposed development therefore presents a land-use alternative more compatible with conservation objectives for privately owned land in the area than agricultural activities.
+The proposed development therefore presents a land-use alternative more compatible with conservation objectives for privately owned land in the area than agricultural activities over the medium-to-long term.

 Large areas of the study area are currently heavily modified by agricultural activity.
 Movement corridors across the site and between remaining habitats are therefore obstructed.
-The proposed development presents an obvious opportunity to improve habitat connectivity for Riverine Rabbit, Grey Rhebok and Leopard through the restoration of key movement corridors.
+The proposed development presents an obvious opportunity to improve habitat connectivity for Riverine